jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 >**This example demonstrates an important lesson of tax incidence:** *The burden of paying taxes is determined by the relative price sensitivity (elasticities) of buyers and sellers, not by the party who is responsible for paying the tax.*

 So, who bears the burden of hotel taxes?
-Empirical research on the subject is somewhat limited, but market conditions for lodging suggests that hotel owners bear a considerable share of the cost.
+Empirical research on the subject is somewhat limited, but market conditions for lodging suggest that hotel owners bear a considerable share of the cost.
 On the buyer's side, guests may respond to the added expense of hotel taxes by staying fewer nights, sharing rooms, or traveling to an alternative tourist destination.
 On the seller's side, hotels have a fixed number of rooms, and thus can only respond by raising prices when consumer demand is high and lowering prices to fill vacant rooms.
 Therefore, it's likely that hotels take on much of the burden by lowering room rates, which results in reduced revenue.

 As for car rentals, buyers have many choices to get around a city---such as ride shares, and public transportation---and car rental agencies can move unrented cars to other markets.
 In general, car rental taxes are easily avoided and raise very little revenue from visitors.